HOKA Mach 6 Running Shoe Review

 Heel Energy Return

-The heel energy return on this model is okay.
-The shoe's midsole doesn't deliver impressive rebound at the heel, but it's actually energetic enough for a daily trainer.
+The heel energy return on this model is passable.
+The shoe’s midsole doesn't deliver impressive rebound at the heel, but it's actually energetic enough for a daily trainer.
 This is fine for casual runs but could leave performance-oriented runners feeling underwhelmed.

 Forefoot Energy Return